LufanM/booster_avp_teleop/README.md

 # AppVisionTeleOp

-Made for Stanford Vision and Learning Group.
+Made for Teleoperation, This repo is based on .

 ## Introduction